bsaliou/ChemPrice/README.md

 pc.selectBest(all_prices)
 ```

-The output will be a dataframe containing only the best quantity/price ratio about each molecule.
+The output will be a dataframe containing only the best quantity/price ratio of each molecule.

 | Input Smiles          | Source  | Supplier Name       | Purity | Amount | Measure  | Price_USD | USD/g  | USD/mol            |
 |-----------------------|---------|---------------------|--------|--------|----------|-----------|--------|--------------------|